Creature Feature: Native Fish of the Upper Colorado River Basin

 Recently downlisted from endangered to threatened, today humpback chub find refuge at the confluence of the Little Colorado River and the Colorado River in the Grand Canyon, and north of the White River in northeast Utah.

 What do all of these imperiled fish have in common?
-Over the span of millions of years, the Colorado pikeminnow, razorback sucker, bonytail chub, and humpback chub have adapted to the harsh conditions of the rivers of the desert Southwest, thriving in the churning floodwaters of springtime and in warm, muddy waters later in the year.
+Over the span of millions of years, the Colorado pikeminnow, razorback sucker, bonytail chub, and humpback chub have adapted to the harsh conditions of the rivers of the desert Southwest.
+They thrive in the churning floodwaters of springtime and in warm, muddy waters later in the year.

 Unfortunately, increasing human demands and persistent drought threaten these already scarce water supplies and put these rare fish even further at risk.
 Keeping water in the river gives these fish a swimming chance.